kentlouisetonino/backend-nodejs-url-shortener/README.md

 ## Description

-> A simple server-side application that allows you to shorten a specific URL.
+> A server-side application that allows you to shorten a specific URL.
 This is my final solution of the FreeCodeCamp URL Shortener Mircoservice challenge.
 Feel free to clone and tinker.

 > Reference:
 >